What Determines Tax Preparation Costs

 Multi State Filings

-Multi-state activity increased cost due to apportionment calculations, separate state return requirements, nexus evaluation, and state credit analysis.
-Each additional jurisdiction typically introduced different rules, deadlines, and reporting standards.
-Multi-state filing errors could become expensive years later, so the review process often became more detailed, which increased time and fees.
+Each additional jurisdiction typically introduces different rules, deadlines, and reporting standards.
+Multi-state filing errors could become expensive years later, so the review process becomes more detailed, increasing time and fees.

 Required Tax Planning and Review

-Some returns are straightforward to file taxes.
-Others require tax planning conversations because decisions affect:
+Some returns are straightforward to file but others require tax planning.
+Tax planning often includes:

 • Tax savings strategies